anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 | **Actual Class**  | *Anomaly*    |   True Positive    |    False Negative    |
 |             | *Non Anomaly*|  False Positive   |     True Negative   |

-The confusion matrix helps to calculate several important metrics that is used to evaluate anomaly detection models:
+The confusion matrix helps to calculate important metrics that is used to evaluate anomaly detection models:

 - Accuracy: It measures the overall correctness of the model's predictions, calculated as (TP + TN) / (TP + TN + FP + FN).
 - Precision: It quantifies the proportion of correctly predicted anomalies out of all predicted anomalies, calculated as TP / (TP + FP).

-- Recall (also known as sensitivity or true positive rate): It represents the proportion of correctly predicted anomalies out of all true anomalies, calculated as TP / (TP + FN).
+- Recall/Sensitivity: It represents the proportion of correctly predicted anomalies out of all actual anomalies, calculated as TP / (TP + FN).

-- F1 score: It combines precision and recall into a single metric that balances both measures, calculated as 2 * (precision * recall) / (precision + recall).
+- F1 score: It combines precision and recall into a single metric that is used in case of imbalanced classes (for eg, less anomalies and more non anomalies), calculated as 2 * (precision * recall) / (precision + recall).

 ### Features ###
 1. Works well when the underlying data distribution is unknown.